SirPepperPot/EnhancedOverhaulRemixLauncher/NETWORK_BEHAVIOR.md

 paths, hardware information, mod files, game files, logs, telemetry, or credentials are transmitted.

 If a newer version is found, the launcher displays a prompt.
-It can open the official Nexus Mods Files page in the user's default browser only after the user chooses to do so:
+If a newer version is available, the launcher can open the official Nexus Mods Files page in the user's default web browser, but only after the user explicitly chooses to do so.

 ```text
 https://www.nexusmods.com/fortheking2/mods/29?tab=files